a3alani/roboboat_GNC/README.md

 created by these buoys without human intervention.
 This involves integrating sensing technologies to perceive the environment accurately and implementing deep learning algorithms to translate the perceived environment into path following navigation commands.

+## Methods

+We have trained a Yolov8 model on Roboboat competition images of labeled buoys.
+We run this model on edge on the Luxonis OAK - D Pro Camera, and generate real-time navigation commands using the following path prediction algorithm:
+* polygon from the sorted buoy positions + memory of location
+* Midpoint calculations of path in comparison to horizontal center of frame
+* Steering commands based on threshold sensitivities for left/right

+## Organization
+The `navigation` and `perception` folders contain the ROS2 node implementations of detecting bounding boxes from the real-time camera stream and the steering commands to the thusters using our path prediction algorithm. `Yolov8_model` contains the `.blob` file needed to run inference using DepthAI, Luxonis's software library.

 ## Yolov8 Model Training
 [Yolov8 Model Training](https://colab.research.google.com/drive/162ieDzJ4uWKk8rTw9WhVz0mwlGlbb6D-?usp=sharing)